Plainville, Kansas: Library

 Plainville Memorial Library is a public library serving the community since 1902.

 Media

 Newspaper

 Plainville has one weekly newspaper, Plainville Times.

 Radio Station

 Radio station KFIX is licensed to Plainville, but broadcasts from Hays, Kansas playing a Classic rock format.

 Infrastructure

 Transportation

-U.S. Route 183 runs north–south through Plainville, intersecting highway K-18 on the north end of town.
+U.S. Route 183 runs north–south through Plainville, intersecting highway K-18 on the northern end of town.

 Rooks County Regional Airport is located seven miles north of Plainville.

 Healthcare

 Rooks County Health Center is located on the north end of Plainville.

 Notable people

 Notable individuals who were born in and/or have lived in Plainville include: